 The first public workshop was held on November 28, 2017 to gather insights on walking, cycling, transit and vehicle travel in and through the Downtown neighbourhood.
 Over 60 people participated during the session.

-Based on feedback provided through the two workshops, we anticipate bringing refined designs and recommendations for walking, cycling, transit, access and circulation by vehicles to the public later in early 2019.
+Based on feedback provided through the two workshops, we anticipate bringing refined designs and recommendations for walking, cycling, transit, access and circulation by vehicles to the public for feedback and comments.

 Events and Materials